-According to the USDA's dietary guidelines, alcohol consumption is perfectly fine in moderation.
-Defined, moderation is up to one drink per day for women and up to two drinks per day for men.
+According to the USDA's dietary guidelines, alcohol consumption is perfectly acceptable in moderation.
+They define moderation as up to one drink per day for women and up to two drinks per day for men.
 Of course, this definition does not apply to pregnant women, people under 21-years old, people with Alcohol Use Disorder, or those on medication that adversely interacts with alcohol.
 While some studies suggest that people who drink moderately have longer lifespans, follow-up studies could not confirm this benefit.

-An older study of rats found that the sleep of those with hypothyroidism decreased by 16% after alcohol consumption.
-While this doesn't necessarily mean the same is true for humans, it’s good to note.
-People with hypothyroidism might want to avoid or limit alcohol if they notice it affects their sleep or other symptoms.
+An older study of rats found that the rats with hypothyroidism experienced 16% less sleep after alcohol consumption.
+While this doesn't necessarily mean the same is true for humans, people with hypothyroidism might want to avoid or limit alcohol if they notice it affects their sleep or other symptoms.

-However, if you have a thyroid condition, it might be in your best interest to either limit or abstain from alcohol.
+However, suppose you have a thyroid condition.
+In that case, it might be in your best interest to either limit or abstain from alcohol.
 If you have an autoimmune disease, you more susceptible to developing a leaky gut and should avoid anything that increases intestinal permeability, like alcohol.

 Many nutritional factors play a role in optimizing thyroid function.
 Always, we recommend making intuitive choices that make you feel your best.
 Paloma Health offers you the opportunity to work with a nutritionist in collaboration with a physician to determine nutritional status for optimal thyroid health.